mickem/nscp/docs/docs/api/rest/scripts.md

 ## List Runtimes

-The API lists all avalible runtimes.
+The API lists all available runtimes.

 Key       | Value
 ----------|----------------------